Half Of Transgender Teen Boys Have Attempted Suicide, According To A New Study

 “If we are to truly protect the lives of trans youth, we have to intervene before they are in crisis — at the moments of bullying, harassment, and discrimination that make it feel impossible to live authentically,” they said.

 “We get calls every day from young trans people fighting for their right to live, but they shouldn’t have to be demonstrating such extraordinary resilience.
 We owe it to them to study not only what takes their lives, but what makes their lives worth living.”

 The study in Pediatrics also examined how sexual orientation and gender identity intersect and found a greater risk of suicidal behavior among those who don’t identify as heterosexual, regardless of gender identity.

-If you are thinking about suicide or just need to talk to someone, you can speak to someone by calling the National Suicide Prevention Lifeline at 1-800-273-TALK (8255) or by texting HOME to 741741, the Crisis Text Line.
+If you are thinking about suicide or just need to talk to someone, you can speak to someone by calling the National Suicide Prevention Lifeline at 1-800-273-TALK (8255).
 Trans Lifeline can be reached at 1-877-565-8860.
 And here are suicide helplines outside the US.